-All commands are the same for MPG/HPG except for the SC and PS commands.
+All commands, excluding vehicle record commands, remain the same except for the SC and PS commands.
 The SC command contains an additional prompt for the number of retries allowed when entering the odometer/hours reading.
 The response must be a number between 1 and 99.
 The PS command displays the number of retries currently selected.
 See the following examples.